How to Pray for Healing - Scripture Prayers for Healing

 Some sicknesses are designed to mature us to look like Jesus.

-“No discipline seems painful at the moment; but, later on it produces a harvest of righteousness and peace for those who have been trained by it.”
-(Hebrews 12:10)
+“No discipline seems pleasant at the time, but painful.
+Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.”
+(Hebrews 12:11)

 “All things work together for the good purpose of maturing us to look just like Jesus.”
 (Romans 8:28)